 Find a support system

 So many adults are going back to school that many schools now have websites or organizations set up to support these types of students.
 You can perform a search online for terms such as “non-traditional students” or “support for adult students”.
 It’s also a good idea to introduce yourself to other students like yourself so that you can support each other.
 Remember that most non-traditional students have the same concerns as you, so don’t be afraid to reach out.

 Don’t give up

 The most important advice for adults students is that no matter how stressful college is, don’t give up.
 If you are struggling with a subject, arrange for tutoring or ask your instructor for help.

-If you’re an adult who is considering returning to college, consider all that Fremont College has to offer.
-Fremont College can help prepare you for the career you’ve always dreamed of.
+If you’re an adult who is considering returning to college, consider all that Fremont University has to offer.
+Fremont University can help prepare you for the career you’ve always dreamed of.
 With accelerated degree programs and online courses, you can earn an associate’s degree in as few as 15 months and a bachelor’s degree in just over two years.
-The best part about attending Fremont College as an adult returning to school is that there are many other people at Fremont in your situation.
+The best part about attending Fremont University as an adult returning to school is that there are many other people at Fremont in your situation.

 If you need help deciding which degree program is right for you, take our free career quiz to find the career that best fits your personality.
 Contact us today to get started in one of our degree programs.